-And so the uncomfortable yet fairly simple lesson we can take from Jesus' rampage is to understand his zeal for hearing the compassion of God in forming a covenant with and protecting his faithful people, and his passionate cry to return to practicing a faith that not only honours God but also pays respect in very real ways to all of God's people.
-With this simple understanding there is no way we could stand proud just because we had observed the letter of the Law, but we can take comfort in all the actions we do in our faith that are consistent with loving God AND loving our neighbour.
+So in the end the uncomfortable yet fairly simple lesson we can take from Jesus' rampage is to understand his zeal for hearing the compassion of God in forming a covenant with and protecting his faithful people and his passionate cry to return to practicing a faith that not only honours God but also pays respect in very real ways to all of God's people.
+With this simple understanding we can take comfort in all the actions we do in our faith that are consistent with loving God AND loving our neighbour.